Zero-knowledge proof: Nuclear disarmament

 In 2016, the Princeton Plasma Physics Laboratory and Princeton University demonstrated a technique that may have applicability to future nuclear disarmament talks.
 It would allow inspectors to confirm whether or not an object is indeed a nuclear weapon without recording, sharing, or revealing the internal workings, which might be secret.

 Blockchains

 Zero-knowledge proofs were applied in the Zerocoin and Zerocash protocols, which culminated in the birth of Zcoin (later rebranded as Firo in 2020) and Zcash cryptocurrencies in 2016.
-Zerocoin has a built-in mixing model that does not trust any peers or centralised mixing providers to ensure anonymity.
+Zerocoin has a built-in mixing model that does not trust any peers or centralized mixing providers to ensure anonymity.
 Users can transact in a base currency and can cycle the currency into and out of Zerocoins.
 The Zerocash protocol uses a similar model (a variant known as a non-interactive zero-knowledge proof) except that it can obscure the transaction amount, while Zerocoin cannot.
-Given significant restrictions of transaction data on the Zerocash network, Zerocash is less prone to privacy timing attacks when compared to Zerocoin.
-However, this additional layer of privacy can cause potentially undetected hyperinflation of Zerocash supply because fraudulent coins cannot be tracked.